dannywuwu/dannywuwu/README.md

 <br />

-Nice to meet you!
-I am currently a second-year Software Engineering student at the University of Waterloo.
+My name is Danny Wu and I am currently a second-year Software Engineering student at the University of Waterloo.
 Besides programming, I enjoy talking to strangers and reading manga.

 <br />